-Other instances may be from spilled beverages, commercial products, or medications that have alcohol in them like cough syrup.
+Other instances may be from spilled beverages (with even non-alcoholic drinks like coffee also being a poison to your dog), commercial products, or medications that have alcohol in them like cough syrup.
 Exposure to alcohol or ethanol-containing products through the skin is also possible, but would need to be in high concentrations.

 Some other things a dog can ingest or be exposed to that will make them drunk, or appear to be a drunk dog include: